What is a cold room? All You need to know

 Pharmaceutical storage

 Cold rooms are vital within the pharmaceutical industry, ensuring the integrity of temperature-sensitive medications, vaccines, and biological samples.
 Cold rooms ensure that pharmaceutical products remain safe and effective before use.
+Check out our Pharmaceutical Industry HVAC Services

 Distribution and retail

 Cold rooms, often on a warehouse scale, are a critical component of national and international distribution and retail operations.
 While most are used for food products, other perishable items and raw materials that are essential to industry and manufacturing operations are also stored in cold rooms.
+Check out our Warehouse Air Conditioning services

 What temperature is a cold room?